RockyMounts MonoRail Review

 The locking hitch pins that are included with the rack are probably the least durable feeling part of the whole package.
 They feel lightweight and plastic-y, not as robust as those that come with other brands.
 Otherwise, we feel good about the overall durability of the MonoRail but it can't match the bombproof all-metal construction of the 1Up USA, or the sturdy design of the Kuat NV 2.0.

-At a retail price of $400, we feel the MonoRail is a solid value for a quality platform hitch rack that comes loaded with features, and we give it our Best Buy Award.
+We feel the MonoRail is a solid value for a quality platform hitch rack that comes loaded with features, and we give it our Best Buy Award.
 This rack is solid, user-friendly, fits a large range of tire sizes, and comes with a cable lock and a locking hitch pin.
-This rack cost less and outperforms the Yakima HoldUp, and you're looking at spending at least $200 more to get a rack with better performance and features than the MonoRail.
+This rack costs less and outperforms the Yakima HoldUp, and you're looking at spending quite a bit more to get a rack with better performance and features than the MonoRail.

 The MonoRail is a quality platform hitch rack from RockyMounts.
 If you don't want to spend a small fortune for a well designed, user-friendly, versatile, and secure bike rack, we think this an excellent option to consider.
 It's slightly less refined than some of the more expensive competition but it still checks all of the boxes and earns our Best Buy Award.

 Other Versions and Accessories